 © The Author(s) 2017.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: We report on the genotype-phenotype of 36-Lebanese WD patients from 13 different families.
+Core tip: We report on the genotype-phenotype of 36-Lebanese wilson disease patients from 13 different families.
 Majority were homozygous for disease causing mutations.
 The worldwide most common mutation His1069Trp was absent in our patients.
 ATP hinge region may comprise a hot spot for mutations detected in 4 families.
 Hepatic phenotypes are predominant in both symptomatic and asymptomatic patients.
 Neurologic phenotypes are rare.
 We compare our findings with those reported in regional Arab and non-European countries, and they do not support the presence of a founder effect.
 Mutations are scattered over 17 exons with no common and frequent mutation characterizing the region.

 Barada K, El Haddad A, Katerji M, Jomaa M, Usta J. Wilson disease in lebanon and regional countries: homozygosity and hepatic phenotype predominance.
 World J Gastroenterol 2017; In press